cepharum/forms-processor/docs/definition/fields/README.md

 * Computable: yes
 * Localizable: no

+### noResult

+* Type: `boolean`
+* Default: `false`
+* Computable: yes
+* Localizable: no

+By default the value of every _interactive_ field is included with the resulting set of data processed after user has submitted last form in a sequence of forms (unless it's unset and [mode option `fullResult`](../mode.md) isn't set).
+By setting this option on a field its value is never included with the result no matter it is set or not.

+This might be used e.g. on fields used to control flow of forms, only

 ## Reserved Keywords

 Basically, any new type of fields may introduce new properties to be used on customizing that type of field.
 However, some property names are reserved keywords and thus must not be used in definition of a field.

 * form
 * index
+* originalName
 * qualifiedName
 * dependsOn
 * dependents